adrian154/blog/public/blogposts/mob-spawning/blogpost.md

 # Mob Cap

-Spawning for each mob category can only occur if the number of mobs in loaded chunks belonging to that category is lower than a value called the mob cap.
+Spawning for each mob category can only occur if the number of mobs in loaded chunks belonging to that category is lower than a value called the **mob cap**.

 The mob cap for each category is calculated from a base value and scales linearly with the number of loaded chunks.
 Here is the exact formula: